 Our 9th – 12th grade youth are part of the larger church community.
 These youth enjoy participating in district youth conferences, sleepovers at church, trips, social outings, and social justice projects.

 This year, our 9th-10th graders will go through our Coming of Age Program.
 Our Coming of Age program includes several weekend retreats, adult mentors, and the opportunity to discern and articulate deepest beliefs and values.
+This year, our 9th and 10th grade youth will follow the Jedi Academy Mindfulness Training curriculum.
+The curriculum has 25 lessons based on the five training categories of skill, senses, courage, insight, and spirit.
+The focus is on a development of mindfulness, peace, and justice.
+Students and teachers do not need to know the Star Wars stories to fully participate.

 The goals for this program include: